rage/cyber-security-base-19/data/descriptions.md

 participant will learn the principles of developing web applications, typical security issues that are related to such applications, and how such issues are discovered and mitigated.
+Estimated required hours to complete the course: 16-80 hours, depending on the background.

 #### Course Project I 1 CR (ECTS)